Partial hyperbolicity and pseudo-Anosov dynamics: Pseudo-Anosov good pairs

 \begin{example} Let $M$ be a closed 3-manifold and $\cF$ be a minimal foliation in $M$ preserved by a diffeomorphism $f: M \to M$ homotopic to the identity.
 It follows from \cite[Corollary 4.7]{BFFP-3} that if we consider $\ft$ to be a good lift of $f$ (i.e. the lift obtained by lifting a homotopy to the identity, cf. \cite[Definition 2.3]{BFFP-2}) then either every leaf of $\Ft$ is fixed by $\ft$ or $\cF$ is $\RR$-covered and uniform and $\ft$ acts as a translation on the leaf space $\cL$ of $\Ft$.
 Since $\ft$ is a bounded distance from the identity, one can easily show that $\ft$ acts as the identity on $\Su$, when $\cF$ is $\R$-covered.
 Moreover, as $\ft$ commutes with all deck transformations (which are lifts of the identity that clearly preserves $\cF$), it is enough to find a deck transformation $\gamma$ which does not fix any leaf of $\Ft$ to obtain a good pair $(\ft, \gamma)$.
 Note that such deck transformations are quite abundant (see for instance \cite[\S 8]{BFFP-2} and \cite[\S 10]{BFFP-3} for the case where $M$ is a hyperbolic 3-manifold).
 In this paper we will later consider this setting when $\Ft$ acting as a translation and $M$ is a hyperbolic 3-manifold to prove Theorem \ref{teoB}. \end{example}

 \begin{example} Let $f: M \to M$ be a diffeomorphism of a Seifert manifold $M$ with hyperbolic base and preserving a horizontal (branching) foliation $\cF$.
 Horizontal means that the Seifert foliation is isotopic to one which is transverse to $\cF$.
 In particular $\cF$ is $\R$-covered and uniform.
-Since $M$ has hyperbolic base, it follows that, up to taking the square, $f$ preserves the center of $\pi_1(M)$ which corresponds to the circle fibers and is generated by a deck transformation $\gamma$.
+(Since $M$ has hyperbolic base, it follows that it has a unique Seifert fibration up to isotopy, see eg. \cite[Appendix A]{BFFP-2}.)
+Suppose now that the Seifert fibration is orientable.
+Then $\pi_1(M)$ has non trivial center, which is infinite cyclic, and we can take $\gamma$ to be a generator of the center.
+The center corresponds to the regular circle fibers, $\gamma$ picks an orientation on these.

+In that case $f$ preserves the center of $\pi_1(M)$, and up to taking a square $f$ preserves the conjugacy class of $\gamma$.
 Note that $\gamma$ acts as the identity on $\Su$.
-Moreover, if $\Ft$ is the lift of $\cF$ to $\mt$ it follows that $\gamma$ does not fix any leaf of $\Ft$ because $\cF$ is horizontal.
-Moreover, any lift $\ft$ of $f$ commutes with $\gamma$.
+In addition, if $\Ft$ is the lift of $\cF$ to $\mt$ it follows that $\gamma$ does not fix any leaf of $\Ft$ because $\cF$ is horizontal.
+Moreover, again taking the square of $f$ if necessary, any lift $\ft$ of $f$ commutes with $\gamma$.
 If one fixes a lift $\ft$, it follows that for large enough $m>0$ the pair $(\gamma^m \ft, \gamma)$ is a good pair.
-This setting will be considered when the action in the base is pseudo-Anosov to prove Theorem \ref{teoC}.
+This setting will be considered when the action in the base is pseudo-Anosov to prove Theorem \ref{teoC}. \end{example}